-Building an Engine for Predictable Growth: How We Help Private Equity Firms Generate Better Returns on Their B2B SaaS Investments
+Building an Engine for Predictable Growth: How We Help VC & Private Equity Firms Generate Better Returns on Their B2B SaaS Investments

 For growth private equity firms, there’s often a gap in time between when they acquire a company and when it begins to grow rapidly.

 The overarching problem they consistently face is: that gap in time is too long.

 Growth private equity firms typically have no more than five to seven years to exit their portfolio companies for a profit.
 They work with tight timelines, and too often their companies are slow to reach a point of sustainable growth.